Copy Formatting in PowerPoint: Shortcuts & Tips (2026 Guide)

 - Select source object — Click the object with the formatting you want

-- Press Ctrl+Shift+C — Copies the formatting (not the content)
+- Press Ctrl+Shift+C (Cmd+Shift+C on Mac) — Copies the formatting (not the content)

 - Select target object(s) — Click or Shift-click multiple objects

-- Press Ctrl+Shift+V — Applies the copied formatting
+- Press Ctrl+Shift+V (Cmd+Shift+V on Mac) — Applies the copied formatting

 Key advantage: Unlike Format Painter, the formatting stays in your clipboard until you copy something else.
-You can paste the same formatting repeatedly with Ctrl+Shift+V—no need to re-copy.
+You can paste the same formatting repeatedly without re-copying.

 If you prefer using the ribbon via keyboard: